Searching ...

 Compare Terms and Costs

-National home warranty companies add in specific services in some locations to be competitive in a particular market.
+National home warranty companies add specific services in some locations to be competitive in a particular market.
 Refrain from relying on previous home warranty experience in another location because services and management can vary from one region to another.
-Always check with local representatives if possible, request a copy of the contract, and read it thoroughly.
-Ask real estate agents, service companies, co-workers, and neighbors about their experiences.
+Always check with local representatives if possible and request an actual policy document.
+Read it thoroughly.

-When comparing home warranty plans, pay special attention to limitations on service, such as parts replacement but not appliance replacement.
+When comparing home warranty plans, pay special attention to service limitations, such as parts replacement but not appliance replacement.
 Some companies will replace parts that malfunction but will not agree to replace an older appliance if parts are unavailable.
 Other companies place a monetary value on replacement parts; the homeowner is liable if repairs exceed the limit.

-Still, other home warranty companies have clauses that limit personal options in choosing replacement units.
+Still, other home warranty providers have clauses that limit personal options when choosing replacement appliances.
 Remember that the more you know before you sign up for a home warranty plan, the better you will be protected when the need for service arises.

 For informational purposes only.
 Always consult with a licensed real estate professional before proceeding with any real estate transaction.